 Highway construction zones can be chaotic places: lanes of traffic are diverted, bright lights are flashing, and heavy machinery abound.
 In such a setting, drivers can become confused or impatient.
-Many drivers simply underestimate the dangerous nature of a construction site.
-These and other reasons are why every year so many highway construction accidents lead to fatalities, both for drivers and workers.
+Many drivers simply underestimate the dangerous nature of construction sites and this may result in a road construction zone accident.
+These and other reasons are why every year so many highway road construction accidents lead to fatalities, both for drivers and workers.
+Road Construction accident victims and their families deserve the expertise and knowledge of an experienced road construction zone accident lawyer like Stuart Carpey.

 Most Common Causes for Road Construction Zone Accidents